 Instead, identify key fields that your script can use to bookmark its progression through the data and use to pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in AppsFlyer.

 And remember, as with any code, once you write it, you have to maintain it.
 If AppsFlyer modifies its API, or sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From AppsFlyer to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing AppsFlyer data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites AppsFlyer to Redshift, AppsFlyer to BigQuery, AppsFlyer to Azure SQL Data Warehouse, AppsFlyer to PostgreSQL, AppsFlyer to Panoply, and AppsFlyer to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites AppsFlyer to Redshift, AppsFlyer to BigQuery, AppsFlyer to Azure Synapse Analytics, AppsFlyer to PostgreSQL, AppsFlyer to Panoply, and AppsFlyer to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate AppsFlyer with Looker.
-With just a few clicks, Stitch starts extracting your AppsFlyer data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+With just a few clicks, Stitch starts extracting your AppsFlyer data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.